Home / Dental Services / Additional Care / Sleep Apnea

 The first step to receiving treatment for sleep apnea is attaining a proper diagnosis.
 Typically, a sleep study is necessary to accurately ascertain the source of your symptoms.
 If you are diagnosed with sleep apnea, our dentists can then help find a treatment method that works for you.

-To learn more about sleep apnea, or to schedule an appointment with one of our qualified Elgin dentists to identify an ideal treatment method for you, please contact our office today.
+To learn more about sleep apnea, or to schedule an appointment with one of our qualified Elgin dentists to identify an ideal treatment method for you, please contact Smile for Life Dental today.